section-engineering-education/engineering-education/content/articles/setting-up-solar-windows-database-analyzer-for-monitoring-microsoft-sql-server/index.md

 #### Stage 3: Input connection information
 Select `Next` and finish the other steps as described below:
 - Input the connection information for the Monitored DB instance.
-- When service for SQL server browser is available, enter the IP address or hostname along with the name of the instance, in the following format: `Server\Instance`.
+- When the service for SQL server browser is available, enter the IP address or hostname along with the name of the instance, in the following format: `Server\Instance`.
 - Otherwise, input the name of the server or its IP address, along with the port number, if necessary.

-> Note: Each instance must be registered separately
+> Note: Each instance must be registered separately.

 - Choose the authentication method.
 - DPA can use the SYSADMIN login to register instances.